 Another option for taking a break from the tacos is Ruben’s, a fantastic little sandwich place.

-They offer a large variety of different sandwiches and salads suitable for every taste or dietary restrictions.
+They offer a large variety of different sandwiches and salads suitable for every taste or dietary restriction.
 They are also great at accommodating customers by just simply making you your favorite sandwich.

 Each sandwich is served with a side salad and is great for grabbing on your way to or from the beach.
 You can also choose to get a regular salad or a cold pasta salad or a rice bowl, which I took with me when I went out for a day of diving.